NevilleAmwayi/genai-jaseci/README.md

-Jac Projects – Guess Game and Calculator
+Jac Projects – Guess Game & Calculator

-This repository contains two beginner-friendly projects written in the Jac Language:
+This repository contains two beginner-friendly projects written in Jac Language:

-Guess Game – A number guessing game that provides hints using AI language models.
+🎲 Guess Game – A number guessing game that gives fun AI-generated hints using LLMs (Gemini or GPT).

-Calculator – A simple calculator that performs basic arithmetic operations.
+➗ Calculator – A simple calculator that performs basic arithmetic operations.

-Both projects demonstrate how to use Jac walkers, nodes, and integrate LLMs through byllm and litellm.
+Both projects demonstrate how to combine Jac walkers, nodes, and LLM integration using byllm and litellm.

-Features
+🚀 Features
 Guess Game

-Generates a random number between 1 and 10.
+Random number generated between 1 and 10.

-Allows the player to make a guess.
+Player guesses the number.

-Provides AI-generated hints when the guess is incorrect.
+If the guess is wrong, the AI provides a fun hint.

-Prints a success message when the guess is correct.
+If correct → 🎉 Congratulations message.

 Calculator

-Performs basic arithmetic operations:
+Supports basic operations:

 Addition